bereketDeneke/BookExchange/README.md

   - **Cross-Browser Testing**: Ensures the application works seamlessly across various browsers, improving overall user experience.
   - **Automatic Waiting and Assertions**: Cypress simplifies asynchronous testing by automatically waiting for elements to load and provides intuitive assertions.

+### Automated Code Quality with ESLint, Prettier, and Husky (5 points)
+- **What is it?**
+  This setup automates code quality in Next.js projects by using ESLint for code linting, Prettier for consistent formatting, and Husky for pre-commit checks, ensuring clean and maintainable code.

+- **Implementation Steps**:
+  - **Install ESLint and Prettier** to detect syntax issues and enforce consistent formatting.
+  - **Configure ESLint Rules** to align with project coding standards.
+  - **Set Up Husky and Lint-Staged** to run ESLint and Prettier on staged files before every commit.
+  - **Enable Auto-Fix on Save** in the editor for real-time formatting.

+- **Benefits**:
+  - **Code Consistency**: Maintains uniform coding style.
+  - **Error Prevention**: Catches errors early in development.
+  - **Efficiency**: Reduces manual fixes, saving time.

+This approach simplifies code maintenance and enhances team productivity.
+### **Dynamic Profile Management** (7 points)
+- **What is it?**
+  Enables users to update their profile information dynamically and interact with their book collection via AJAX.

+- **Implemented Features**:
+  - Dynamic profile picture upload and name update.
+  - AJAX-based updates to ensure a smooth user experience.
+  - Dummy book collection list to be replaced with live data uploads.
+  - Streak counter to gamify and encourage sharing activities.

-**Total Research Points: 29 points (only 10 required)**
+**Total Research Points: 36 points**

 ## [Link to Initial Main Project File](src/app.mjs)

 ## Annotations / References Used

-1. [Passport.js Documentation](https://www.passportjs.org/docs/) - will be Used for implementing user authentication.
-2. [Mocha and Chai Documentation](https://mochajs.org/) - wil be Used for writing server-side tests.
+1. [Mocha and Chai Documentation](https://mochajs.org/) -  Used for writing server-side tests.
-3. [Supertest](https://github.com/visionmedia/supertest) - will be Used for testing HTTP endpoints.
+2. [Supertest](https://github.com/visionmedia/supertest) -  Used for testing HTTP endpoints.
-4. [Cypress Documentation](https://docs.cypress.io/) - will be Used for end-to-end testing of the application's UI.
+3. [Cypress Documentation](https://docs.cypress.io/) - will be Used for end-to-end testing of the application's UI.
-5. [Bootstrap 5](https://getbootstrap.com/docs/5.3/getting-started/introduction/) - will be used for styling and responsive design.
+4. [CSS](https://www.w3schools.com/css/)  used for styling and responsive design.

-6. [Handlebars.js](https://handlebarsjs.com/) - used for server-side templating.
-7. [Express.js](https://expressjs.com/) - Used as the web framework for building the server.
+netstat -tuln | grep 23516
+sudo netstat -tulnp | grep 23516
+sudo kill -9 12345